turingschool-examples/hang-in-there-boilerplate/README.md

 - When the page loads, the user will see a randomly generated poster.
 - If the user would like to save that poster, the user will click on the <u>*Save This Poster*</u> button.
 - If the user would like to view all saved posters, the user will click on the <u>*Show Saved Posters*</u> button.
+- If the user would like to delete one of their saved posters, the user will double click on that posters image.
 - If the user would like to go back to the main page, the user will click on the
  <u>*Back to Main*</u> button.
 - If the user would like to see another random poster, the user will click on the <u>*Show Another Random Poster*</u> button.